ron-from-nl/TinyPass/README.md

 ### Sort

-You can sort all columns in ascending and descending order.
-Sorting the first ID column makes it easy to sort and remove secrets there were added first or last for instance with a CSV import.
+You can sort all columns "Show Secrets" - "Show Groups" and "Show Users" in ascending and descending order.
+Sorting the first Id column can be handy for removing secrets there were added last for instance with a CSV import.

 ### Select